 Note: This Website serves as a reference and archive for the Iowa NSF EPSCoR program and replaces the site used during the program.
 This site contains almost all of the content of the old site, and more.
 Please use the menus (above) or the search function (below) to find content.

 Iowa NSF EPSCoR’s researchers applied advanced engineering principles in fluid dynamics, machine design, and control theory to improve the reliability of wind turbines, which are subject to highly variable and sometimes destructive operating environments.

 Investigated both the challenges of producing large quantities of biomass in a sustainable manner and the unanswered questions of how to transport, store and utilize biomass within the current electric power plant infrastructure built in the last century to exploit fossil energy resources.

 Researchers studied the critical role that social sciences play in improving energy efficiency sufficiently for diffuse renewable energy resources to replace our profligate expenditure of fossil fuels.

 Iowa NSF EPSCoR researchers explored how economists and engineers can collaborate on energy policy and advise policy makers on renewable energy and energy efficiency issues.

 Iowa NSF EPSCoR focused on efforts to prepare a workforce and broaden the participation of women, underrepresented minorities, and first-generation college students in the STEM pipeline, and create a community of scholars who integrate broader impacts into their research effort.

-Explore this Website to read more than 500 articles, profiles, and news briefs from Iowa NSF EPSCoR’s history.
+Explore this Website to read more than 500 articles, profiles, news briefs, and pages from Iowa NSF EPSCoR’s history.